github/developer.github.com/content/webhooks/index.md

 Webhooks allow you to build or set up integrations which can respond to certain actions on GitHub.com.
 When an event you've subscribed to is triggered, we'll send a simple HTTP POST payload to the webhook's configured URL.
 There a simple web app can inspect the payload and perform some useful action.
 Webhooks can be used to update an external issue tracker, trigger CI builds, update a backup mirror, or even deploy to your production server.
+You're only limited by your imagination.

 Each webhook can be installed [on an organization][org-hooks] or [a specific respository][repo-hooks].
 Once installed, they will be triggered each time one